Industry Reports and Presentations

 Fuels are constantly improving thanks to research and innovation.
 Some of the improvements in recent years include:

 Does more need to be done?
 Absolutely.
-Canada’s refineries are committed to continuous improvement so that today’s clean transportation fuels are even cleaner tomorrow.
+Canada’s refineries are committed to continuous improvement so that today’s transportation fuels are cleaner tomorrow.

 Asphalt is a component of crude oil that can be separated by distillation, generally under vacuum.
 Asphalt is principally used as a binder for gravel to form asphalt concrete, which is used for paving roads.
 Asphalt pavement material is commonly composed of 5 per cent asphalt and 95 per cent aggregates (stone, sand, and gravel).
 Due to its highly viscous nature, asphalt must be heated so that it can be mixed with the aggregates at the asphalt mixing plant.
 Roofing shingles and roofing sealants account for most of the remaining asphalt consumption.
 The widespread use of asphalt relies on its remarkable waterproofing and binding properties.
 The hard surfaces of roads, for example, depend on the ability of asphalt to cement together aggregates of stone and sand.